ABowSEC/NetSleuth/README.md

 ## NetSleuth
 A lightweight Python tool that passively monitors your local network.
 It shows active devices, their DNS queries, connections, and ARP activity.
-Without sending packets
+Without sending packets.
+Now Includes ML Anomaly Detection with a trained model